janepierresgithub/CVEAnalysisRepository/README.md

 - **Technical Analysis:** Explaining how the vulnerability works, with code snippets where applicable.
 - **Exploitation Techniques:** Demonstrating potential attack scenarios and real-world impact.
 - **Mitigation Strategies:** Discussing best practices for patching, securing configurations, and long-term prevention.
-- **Key Takeaways:** Lessons learned from the vulnerability to improve future security practices.
+- **Security Insights:** Lessons learned from the vulnerability to improve future security practices.

 ---